Every effort is made to maintain the dates as accurate as possible. Please note that:

 If there are hidden categories, turn them back on.

 The best way to find an event is by navigating to the approximate timeline date and then activating the Play mode to watch all the events around that time.
 For example, to find the Wright brothers' first flight that took place at the beginning of the 20th century, jump to the year 1900 and then activate the Play mode.
-For navigation instructions, see Info at the top-right corner of main app screen.

 If some events still cannot be found, please contact us to add them.